nigeldaniels/homebrew-ros2-kilted/README.md

 ros2-kilted-bag --help
 ```

-We use these names instead of replacing plain `ros2` globally so this package can coexist more safely with other ROS installs.
+These names are used instead of replacing plain `ros2` globally so the package can coexist more safely with other ROS installs.

 ## Structure